canidlogic/psdata/README.md

 Supports embedding both raw Base-85 streams as well as Base-85 streams that are appropriately wrapped for use in PostScript programs following the Document Structuring Conventions.

-Properly supports setting binary mode on standard input on the Windows platform at the start of the program.
-Standard output on Windows is set into text mode so that LF line breaks are automatically translated to CR+LF line breaks.
+Properly supports setting binary mode on standard input and output on the Windows platform at the start of the program.
+On Windows, all line breaks will be CR+LF in output instead of LF.

 ## Syntax